 Under normal market conditions, the Large Cap Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities (such as common stocks, securities convertible into common or preferred stocks and warrants) of companies that, when purchased, have capitalizations within the range of the S&P 500 Index as measured by market capitalization.
-As of December 31, 2019, the S&P 500 Index included companies with market capitalizations ranging from approximately \$4.6 billion to \$1,287.6 billion.
+As of December 31, 2020, the S&P 500 Index included companies with market capitalizations ranging from approximately \$4.2 billion to \$2,232.3 billion.

 The Large Cap Fund selects equity securities on a company-by-company basis primarily through the use of fundamental analysis.
-The portfolio managers may overweight or underweight specific sectors and may take significant positions, including positions in companies in the information technology sector, which could lead to increased volatility.
+The Fund may take significant positions in one or more sectors, including the information technology sector.
 The Large Cap Fund is not constrained by any particular investment style, and may therefore invest in "growth" stocks, "value" stocks or a combination of both.
 Additionally, it may buy stocks in any sector or industry.
 The portfolio managers currently expect that the Fund typically will hold between 30 and 60 securities positions.
-In addition, as a result of the Fund's investment strategy, under normal market conditions, the Fund is expected to be fossil fuel-free (not invested in securities of companies that IAM determines are significantly involved in the extraction and/or refining of fossil fuels).